Affiliate links on Android Authority may earn us a commission. Learn more.

-Samsung supports an impressive three years of system updates for all of its new Android flagships.
-Even better, it also promises four years of security updates for select new devices, the Galaxy Z Flip 3 included.
+Samsung supports an impressive four years of system updates for all of its new Android flagships.
+Even better, it also promises five years of security updates for select new devices, the Galaxy Z Flip 3 included.
 The phone ships with Android 11 in the box, but Samsung launched the One UI 4 rollout in early December.
 It packs plenty of new customization features in line with Android 12’s Material You.
 Beyond that, you can certainly expect Android 13, Android 14, and Android 15 to land on the foldable.

-Either way, Samsung has been setting the pace for Android updates for a few years now.
+Samsung has been setting the pace for Android updates for a few years now.
 Whether it’s system updates or security patches, you’ll have no problem finding support.

 Samsung Galaxy Z Flip 3 vs Galaxy Z Flip 5G: What’s new?

 The Galaxy Z Flip 3 offers plenty of changes from the original Galaxy Z Flip and Galaxy Z Flip 5G.
 It may be expensive to upgrade to the latest generation, but many improvements show their value immediately.
 Here are just a few of the biggest ones: